 What is MLD?

-Medical or Manual Lymphatic Drainage (MLD) is ‘a very gently skin stretching technique or massage designed to move the skin in specific directions based on the underlying structure and physiology of the lymphatic system’ (BLS 2001).
+Medical or Manual Lymphatic Drainage (MLD) is ‘a very gently skin stretching technique or message designed to move the skin in specific directions based on the underlying structure and physiology of the lymphatic system’ (BLS 2001).

 The stretching and massage techniques are designed to stimulate the lymphatic vessels which carry substances vital to the body’s defences and remove waste products.
 The aim of MLD is to move fluid to an area where it can flow more freely.